• Skip to primary navigation

 • Gradually add the flour mixture until blended.

-• Stir in chopped freeze dried banana and butterscotch chips.
+• Stir in chopped freeze dried banana, 1 cup of chopped vanilla wafers, and butterscotch chips.

 • Bake for 10-12 minutes, until slightly golden around edges.

-• Store in an airtight container at room temperature for up to 5-7 days.
-If cookies are chocolate dipped, separate layers of stored cookies with wax paper.
+• Store in an airtight container at room temperature for up to 7 days.

 Notes